MrPowerScripts/reddit-karma-farming-bot/README.md

 - Configurable frequency of posting, commenting, and other actions
 - Filter the bot from learning certain words
 - Schedule when the bot wakes up and sleeps to run actions.
-- Detects if the account is shadowbanned
+- Auto detects if the account is shadowbanned
+- Limit the subbreddits that the bot learns from and posts to
 - Run on WSL (windows 10), Linux, MacOS, and Docker

 ## Configuration

 Most of these options can be configured in [utils.py](src/utils.py)

-## Prep
+## Prep (IMPORTANT)

 First you need to create a reddit account, and then create an app on reddit.com.
 After creating a reddit account follow step 1 [of this guide](https://hackernoon.com/build-a-serverless-reddit-bot-in-3-steps-with-node-js-and-stdlib-sourcecode-e5296b78fc64) to get your app details such as client ID and secret